COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

     rejuv_fac=1.0

-    ; rejuvflag toggles between the original BSE prescription for MS mixing and ; lifetimes of stars (equation 80) and a more correct version that uses only the ; MS lifetime of stars (flag 1)
+    ; rejuvflag toggles between the original BSE prescription for MS mixing and ; lifetimes of stars based on the mass of the MS stars (equation 80) or a ; prescription that uses the ratio of helium core mass of the pre-merger stars ; at the base of the first ascent of the giant branch to determine relative to the ; helium core mass of the merger product at the base of the giant branch ; default=0
-    ; default=0
     rejuvflag=0